 V-Picks Guitar Picks Story

-V-Picks Guitar Picks Is A Family Owned Business
+V-PICKS Guitar Picks Is A Family Owned Business

 My favorite guitar player was Peter Frampton.
-I played Les Paul guitars, trying to emulate everything I saw and heard Peter do.
-I also loved the music and sound of three other guitarists, Ed King, Brian May and Barry Bailey.
-These three artists pretty much summed up what I considered to be my destiny of sound and style.
+Playing nothing but Les Paul guitars and trying to emulate everything I saw and heard Peter do.
+The music and sound of three other guitarists, Ed King, Brian May and Barry Bailey also caught my attention.
+These four artists pretty much summed up what I considered to be my destiny of sound and style.
 I spent most of my energy grabbing at any hope of sounding like these icons of the Rock world.

-One day I was walking through a store and I saw it!
+One day I was walking through a store and I saw it.
 It was a type of cast acrylic.
 Clear guitar picks!
-I immediately was drawn to it because I was also into Marine Saltwater Aquariums and I had a plexiglass tank that I just adored.
+Immediately I was drawn like a mosquito to a bug lamp because I was also into marine saltwater aquariums and I had a plexiglass tank that I just adored.
 This material looked so inviting that I bought a sheet of it.
-I took it to work the next day and cut out some shapes with a hack saw.
-I then took it to a grind wheel and created the bevel and point.
-Every gig for the next few weeks sported a different size and shape of pick until I finally found the right one for me.
-I would give them to a friend of mine that was still in high school and he would take them to shop class and buff them for me.
+The next day I took it to work and cut out some shapes with a hack saw.
+Then took it to a grind wheel and created the bevel and point.
+Every gig for the next few weeks sported a different size and shape of pick until I finally found the right one.
+A friend and fellow employee that was still in high school would take them to shop class and buff them.
 Until then, I just buffed them on my Levi jeans.
 It has been said, "Poor people have poor ways."

-I went to my buddy, John's house and took my new-found friend with me.
-We played it and decided to put this lost formula back into play.
-I went to the store but couldn't find the exact materials used before, but found the next best thing.
-We started making fancy picks!
+The next day found me at John Dean's house with my new-found old friend.
+We played it and decided to put this lost formula back into action and began making acrylic guitar picks once again.
 I started sending them to friends all over the world that I had met on guitar forums.
 They all loved these new handmade guitar picks just like my buddies did way back when.
 John asked me, "What are you going to call it?"
-I said, "I dunno.
+I said, "I don't know.
 The Plexi-Pick?"
-John held up the pick between his finger and thumb, just like our V-Pick poster and avatar, and said "V-Pick Guitar Picks!!!".
+John held up the pick between his finger and thumb and said "The V-PICK!"
 "Yeah!"
 I shouted.
-And that day, V-Picks Guitar Picks were born!
-The funny part of this whole thing was I thought he called it that because they were shaped like a V. I didn't even realize he named it after me.
-I'm just getting dumb and dumber!
+That was the day V-PICKS Guitar Picks were born!
+The funny part of this whole thing was I thought he called it that because they were shaped like a V. I didn't even realize he named it after me for quite some time.

 V-PICKS moved to Nashville, TN in 2010.
-We are selling thousands of V-Picks, literally all over the world!
-Not a day goes by that I'm not talking to, or writing to someone from Europe, Asia, Israel, etc. Carlos Santana, Brad Whitford, Billy Gibbons and other well known artists are now playing V-Picks.
-V-Picks Guitar Picks are now sold in over 300 stores here in the US not to mention stores worldwide.
+We are selling thousands of V-PICKS, literally all over the world!
+Not a day goes by that I'm not talking to, or writing to someone from Europe, Asia, Israel, etc. Carlos Santana, Brad Whitford, Billy Gibbons, Phil Keaggy, Johnny Hiland and other well known artists are now playing V-PICKS.
+Our picks are sold in over 400 stores here in the US not to mention stores worldwide.
 We are making guitar picks, electric guitar picks, acoustic guitar picks, mandolin guitar picks, bass guitar picks and even dulcimer guitar picks!
-We have well over 100 different models now.
+There are have well over 100 different models of V-PICKS now.